 So, how can you limit the feedback widget for specific IP addresses?
 Download our guide here.

-8) Hide Usersnap button and create custom ones
+8) Hide the Usersnap button and create custom ones

 If you do not want to display the Usersnap feedback button permanently on your site, you can deactivate the button in your project settings.